-LifeTein offers stapled peptide synthesis and special amino acids and modifications, including Fluoromethylketone (FMK), chloromethylketone (CMK), N-methyl amino acids, unnatural amino acids, acetyl-lysine, beta-alanine, aminobenzoic acid, amidation, acetylation, Abu, citrulline, Acm, dimethyl-lysine, hydroxy-proline (Hyp), methyl-lysine, mercaptopropionic acid, nitro-tyrosine, norleucine (Nle), pyro-glutamic acid (Pyr), carbobenzoxyl (Z), succinic acid, and sulfurylation.
+LifeTein offers stapled peptide synthesis and special amino acids and modifications, including Fluoromethylketone (FMK), Glycosylation, chloromethylketone (CMK), N-methyl amino acids, unnatural amino acids, acetyl-lysine, beta-alanine, aminobenzoic acid, amidation, acetylation, Abu, citrulline, Acm, dimethyl-lysine, hydroxy-proline (Hyp), methyl-lysine, mercaptopropionic acid, nitro-tyrosine, norleucine (Nle), pyro-glutamic acid (Pyr), carbobenzoxyl (Z), succinic acid, and sulfurylation.

 LifeTein offers synthetic peptides with amino acids enriched in 13C, and/or 15N.
 They are similar to their native peptides in terms of chemical, physical properties and biological activities.
 These peptides are used to study protein interactions, and post translation modifications such as ubiquitination and phosphorylation.

 Peptide stapling is a strategy for constraining short peptides in an alpha-helical conformation.
 LifeTein's stapling is carried out by covalently linking the side-chains of two amino acids, thereby forming a peptide macrocycle.
 The stapled peptides can be used for intracellular drug targets because stapling can increase the target affinity and proteolytic resistance.